jimbateson7/jamesbateson.co.uk/src/journal/ai-upskilling-moral-predicament.md

 socialImage: /images/social-share-default.jpg
 date: 2025-04-23T11:12:16.962Z
 ---
-### I'll admit that I've always been a little skeptical about using AI in my development process, it's not something I was early onboard with.
+### I've always been a little skeptical about using AI in my development process, it's not something I was early onboard with.
 Seeing examples of poor, non-semantic and accessible code scared me off a little.
 However, recently when looking for a new role, I've been using it more as a way of upskilling and filling knowledge gaps.
 It's left me with a few random thoughts on it.
 Writing about these here, to look back on at the end of the year to see how my approach and view might change.

 ## H﻿ow am I using AI currently?